pokanop/nostromo/README.md

 ## Usage

 ### Managing Aliases
 Aliases is one of the core functionalities provided by `nostromo`.
-Instead of constantly updating shell profiles manually, `nostromo` will automatically keep it updated with the latest additions. **Note** that commands won't take affect until you open a new shell or `source` your `.bash_profile` again.
+Instead of constantly updating shell profiles manually, `nostromo` will automatically keep it updated with the latest additions. **Note** that commands won't take affect until you open a new shell or `source` your `.bashrc` again.

 To add an alias (or command in `nostromo` parlance), simply run:
 ```sh
 nostromo add cmd foo "echo doo"
 ```
-Re-source your `.bash_profile` and just like that you can run `foo` like any other alias.
+Re-source your `.bashrc` and just like that you can run `foo` like any other alias.

 #### Keypaths
 `nostromo` uses the concept of keypaths to simplify building commands and accessing the command tree.
 A keypath is simply a `.` delimited string that represents the path to the command.